reagro/web/source/cases/index.rst

 Case studies
 ============

 Here we present a number of case studies.
-In these studies the tecniques described in earlier parts of this book come together.
+In these studies the techniques described in earlier parts of this book come together.

 In the first chapter a combination of machine learning and mechanistic models is used to estimate input (fertilizer) and output (maize) prices.
 The second chapter discussed approaches to estimate crop calendars (planting and harvesting times).